Digital Transformation and the Mobile Workforce

 The Second Wave of Digital Transformation

 The first wave of digital transformation was catalyzed by—you guessed it—the rise of the internet.
-While companies that provided digital services, such as music, movies, TV shows, etc., were hit the hardest and forced into a digital transformation first, eventually most organizations made some changes, even if comparatively small ones.
+While companies that provided digital services, such as music, movies, and TV shows, were the first to be forced into a digital transformation, eventually most organizations made some changes, even if comparatively small ones.

 Now the second wave of digital transformation requires more than small, incremental changes.
 The Internet of Things (IoT) all but guarantees that in the very near future, all companies, regardless of industry, will need to make digital transformation a top business priority.